-Executing a Cor nfiguration File Using FTP

-The The following example shows how to execute a configuration file using FTP:

-1 Change to the local directory where the text configuration file resides.

-2 Login to the M202/M212 using ftp .

-ftp ipname

-3 Login as root .

-Note You must be a root user in order to FTP files to the /exec directory.

-4 Change to the /exec directory.

-cd exec

-5 Copy the text configuration file to the exec directory .

-put filename

-The M202/M212's parameters are now set according to the commands in the configuration file.
+The M208's parameters are now set according to the commands in the configuration file.

-Note Depending on the specific commands in the configuration file, it may be necessary to reset the M202/M212 for the commands to take effect.
+- Note Depending on the specific commands in the configuration file, it may be necessary to reset the M208 for the commands to take effect.
 Basically, the same rules apply whether you are using npsh to issue commands or a configuration file to issue commands.
-For more information on the rules regarding configuration commands and options, please see USING THE M202/M212'S COMMAND SET on page 83

-6 Logout of the FTP session.
+For more information on the rules regarding configuration commands and options, please see USING THE M208'S COMMAND SET on page 93 - 6 Logout of the FTP session.

-quit

-Note If two FTP clients try to send configuration files to the exec directory at the same
+Note If two FTP clients try to send configuration files to the exec directory at the same time, the second file will fail.